a20351766/udo.1.4.0/docs/source/upgrading_your_network_tutorial.rst

 Launch a v1.3 network
 ---------------------

-Before we can upgrade to v1.4, we must first provision a network running Fabric v1.3 images.
+Before we can upgrade to v1.4, we must first provision a network running UDO v1.3 images.

 Just as in the BYFN tutorial, we will be operating from the ``first-network``